 Established to promote a stronger community by providing a food distribution programs, healthier lifestyle training, and to assist residents with locating government and non-governmental services and resources.

 This fund promotes woodworking through a variety of means, including providing instruction at no cost to students and the public.
 To learn more about projects, visit High Desert Woodworkers Association’s page.

-The “In it to Thin it!” program will change the lives of 10 female and 10 male high school students through exercise and healthy living habits.
-For more information please visit HVVMG Thin It Fund’s page.
+The “In it to Thin it!” program will change the lives of high desert high school students through exercise and healthy living habits!

 The Irene Somerset Gould Memorial Fund, is a donor advised affiliate fund of High Desert Community Foundation.
 This fund is for the benefit of charities named by Soroptimist International of Victor Valley to help women and girls in our community.

 Created to share God’s love through the spoken word, written word and the provision of food, clothing and other basic human needs to the under-served.